dmulvi/evm-721-starter-usdc/README.md

 Next steps:

-* interact with the contract via etherscan by navigating to the writeContract tab on goerli.etherscan.com.
-Maybe try updating the baseUri?
 * add crossmint support!
 It's super easy! https://docs.crossmint.io/docs
+* there is an example.html file in the /crossmint folder to get you started, just add your staging clientId
 * you'll also need to deploy the actual metadata to IPFS